-2.2.
-Definition of adaptive observation and prediction horizons in LSTM prediction horizon for output is typically employed [11, 13].
-However, due to the pronounced nonlinear characteristics battery degradation-especially degradation accelerates in later stages-a fixed-horizon LSTM struggle to adapt to this complexity, bringing reduced prediction accuracy.
-To address this, this paper proposes an adaptive LSTM incorporates two novel model parameters: the adaptive observation horizon and the prediction horizon. adaptive parameters can be adjusted independently, allowing the model to generate input and output of varying sizes based on specific parameter configurations.
-The definition of these two parameters and the implementation of adaptive LSTM will be explained in the following.
+B. DEFINITION OF ADAPTIVE OBSERVATION AND PREDICTION HORIZONS IN LSTM horizon for output is typically employed [11,13].
+However, due to the pronounced nonlinear characteristics of battery degradation-especially as degradation accelerates in later stages-a fixed-horizon LSTM struggle to adapt to this complexity, bringing reduced prediction accuracy.
+To address this, this paper proposes an adaptive LSTM that incorporates two novel model parameters: the adaptive observation horizon and the adaptive prediction horizon.
+These parameters can be adjusted independently, allowing the model to generate input and output of varying sizes based on specific parameters and the implementation of adaptive LSTM will be explained in the following.

-In traditional LSTM for RUL prediction, a fixed-length observation horizon for input and a fixed-length
+In traditional LSTM for RUL prediction, a fixed-length observation horizon for input and a fixed-length prediction